 Why can't we use fake money or poker chips instead of real money?

 With the EqualShares method, no money actually changes hands until the bidding is over.
 Until then, what's bid and owed is recorded in "share accounts."
 But when the auction is over, you have to use real money to balance the accounts.
 If Joe gets a $10,000 car and his sister Sue gets a $100 sewing machine, she won't think it's fair if he compensates her with fake money.

 Who developed the EqualShares method?

-It was developed by an economist, Lori Alden, who based it on the theoretical work of several mathematicians and economists, most notably William Vickrey, who won the Nobel Prize in Economics in 1996.
+It was developed by an economist, Lori Alden, Ph.D.
+The method is based on the theoretical work of several mathematicians and economists, most notably William Vickrey, who won the Nobel Prize in Economics in 1996.

 I don't want my kids to get an heirloom and then turn around and sell it to a stranger.
 How can I prevent that?

 Step 6 of the Advanced Method tells you how to make sure that certain heirlooms will not be sold to people outside of the family.